-I recently visted a Rock, Gem ‘n’ Bead Show here in the UK.
+I recently visited a Rock, Gem ‘n’ Bead Show here in the UK.
 I wanted to share my experience, finds and all the crystal eye candy with you.
 I have also included my crystal shopping guide and Gem Show tips…

 People often ask me if these types of events (Like the famous Tucson Gem and Mineral Show in the USA) are a good place to buy crystals and although I have bought crystals at Mind, Body and Spirit events I have not been to an exclusive show for crystals till now.

 What To Expect

 I was lucky enough to get free entry as a seller who was there had given me a couple of tickets a few months ago.
 I have to say it was a little overwhelming on arrival.
 I don’t think I have ever been around so many crystals at once.
-Arriving early mean’t there were less people around to start.
+Arriving early meant there were fewer people around to start.
 Things got very busy by lunchtime.

 So Many Crystals…